clems4ever/anytype-backup-node/README.md

 encrypted, but having your own backup node provides a second layer of security in case a vulnerability in the encryption done by AnyType.

-## Usage
+## Getting Started

-Make sure Docker and docker-compose are installed on your machine before running the next command.
+First make sure Docker and docker-compose are installed on your machine before anything else.

+Then, download the latest release of [anytype-backup-node](https://github.com/clems4ever/anytype-backup-node/releases).
+On Linux and Mac, make sure you make the binary executable.

+You can now run the following command:
 ```
-./start_backup_node
+./anytype-backup-node_Linux_x86_64 bootstrap -c config.yml
 ```

 At this point, a configuration for your setup has been generated and used for